YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 ## (T.10) Building a Library

-Being essentially OCaml libraries, an OCanren library shall have its interface `.mli` and implementation `.ml`.
+Being essentially an OCaml library, an OCanren library shall have its interface `.mli` and implementation `.ml`.
 The interface typically contains types definitions (at the four levels), auxiliaries (such as injection functions, reifiers, etc.) and the relations.
 Note also the existense of `@type` definitions in the interface.